unumux/willow/CONTRIBUTING.md

 ## Maintainers: Builds

-Willow uses [Travis CI](https://travis-ci.org/) to run a build, run [semantic-release](https://github.com/semantic-release/semantic-release) and publish new versions of Willow to NPM if necessary.
+Willow uses [Travis CI](https://travis-ci.org/) to run a build, run [semantic-release](https://github.com/semantic-release/semantic-release) and publish new versions of Willow to npm if necessary.

 This build is triggered every time pull request is merged.
-However, only merges to the Master branch will cause a new package release to be pushed to NPM.
+However, only merges to the Master branch will cause a new package release to be pushed to npm.

 On Github, in a Willow pull request, there will be a section that shows the checks (build) taking place.
 There are indicators here that will start yellow and then turn green or red depending on if the build passes or fails.
 If you have access to the UnumUX Travis CI group you can use the details link here to view the full build log on the Travis site.
 This log is helpful when the build fails.